 Abt Associates is supporting the Head of ASEAN Power Utilities/Authorities (HAPUA) through the ASEAN Centre for Energy (ACE) on the first step in moving towards a multilateral power market, through the ASEAN Interconnection Master Plan Study (AIMS).
 To complement this study, the International Energy Agency (IEA) conducted a feasibility study for developing a voluntary multilateral power market in Southeast Asia, and the Economic Research Institute for ASEAN and SE Asia (ERIA) conducted a study on institutional arrangements required for developing this market.

 The purpose of AIMS III is to determine the combined generation and transmission needs for Southeast Asia, the opportunities for increasing bilateral and multilateral power trade, and the potential for increasing the amount of variable renewable energy (VRE) on the ASEAN power grid.
 This process includes three phases.
 Phase 1 includes an RE resource assessment, capacity expansion planning, production cost modeling, and a socio-economic-environmental assessment.
 A second phase to analyze the impact on the system’s reliability may also be completed.
 The ultimate goal is to identify the transmission interconnections to be included in an updated ASEAN Power Grid plan.

 Scope of Work

-The consultant will conduct a desk study of various international reports, studies, and publications related to grid codes in Southeast Asia, focused on facilitating interconnected systems and power trade as well as integrating more variable renewable energy into the grid.
+The consultant will conduct a desk study of various international reports, studies, and publications related to grid codes in Southeast Asia, focused on facilitating interconnected power systems and power trade as well as integrating more variable renewable energy into the grids of SE Asian countries.
 Documents to review include, but are not limited to: